John C. Raven: Research and theory

-But, to return to Raven's historical career: After working on various research grants, he was, in 1944, offered a post as Director of Psychological Research at the Crichton Royal (mental) Hospital in Dumfries, Scotland.
+After working on various research grants, he was, in 1944, offered a post as Director of Psychological Research at the Crichton Royal (mental) Hospital in Dumfries, Scotland.
 Two things were remarkable about the terms of reference Raven negotiated for this appointment: First that it should be a part-time one so that he could focus on topics of his own choice without having to negotiate institutional approval.
 Second, the terms of reference for the department were that it should largely focus on studies of the normal in order that these might throw light on the abnormal.
-(It may be thought that this was hardly necessary because are not the journals full of such studies?
-Indeed, not.
-Firstly, most of the studies are based on captive populations of students [which limits their generalisability].
-And, secondly, the range of topics studied is largely limited to those that can be conducted in literature-oriented laboratory studies, as distinct from problem-oriented studies.)

 Throughout his time in this position Raven resisted the notion that psychologists should be engaged in therapy, arguing that such a role relationship implicitly assumes that the therapist knows better than the patient what the patient should be doing.
 This, Raven argued, discouraged understanding.
 He maintained that the best way to promote personal re-organisation and growth involved helping people to understand themselves.

 Other members of the department at the Crichton Royal included John Court, Alan Forbes, Graham Foulds, Ralph Hetherington, Joseph Kelly, John Orme, Nancy Thomson, Alastair Weir, and Eunice White.